gerane/gerane.github.io/_drafts/2015-05-25-isesteroids-theming.md

 FunctionReferenceSize>10</FunctionReferenceSize>
 <FunctionReferenceFontFamily>DIN</FunctionReferenceFontFamily>

-Snippet font size and type
-<SnippetFontFamily>Segoe UI</SnippetFontFamily>
-<SnippetFontSize>8</SnippetFontSize>

 These control the colors for function references.
 The image shows an active reference.
 If the function had no references the color in the inactive setting would be applied
 <FunctionReferenceInactive>#FFD3D3D3</FunctionReferenceInactive>
 <FunctionReferenceActive>#FFFF0000</FunctionReferenceActive>
 <FunctionReferenceHoverBackground>#64DCE4EB</FunctionReferenceHoverBackground>

-This controls the name color of the snippet.
-In the image below, the color of the word BlockComment is controlled by this setting.
-<SnippetHeader>#FFADD8E6</SnippetHeader>
-<SnippetDescription>#FFADD8E6</SnippetDescription>
-This controls the color of the border of the Snippet as seen below
-<SnippetBorder>#FFFF0000</SnippetBorder>

-Sets the colors of the background and text of the status bar when active and inactive
-<StatusBarBackgroundInactive>#FF003A12</StatusBarBackgroundInactive>
-<StatusBarBackgroundActive>#FFFF0000</StatusBarBackgroundActive>
-<StatusBarForegroundColorActive>#FFFFFFFF</StatusBarForegroundColorActive>
-<StatusBarForegroundColorInactive>#FFFFFFFF</StatusBarForegroundColorInactive>

-This controls the colors of hyperlinksin the Status Bar
-<StatusBarHyperlinkDefaultColor>#FFF5DEB3</StatusBarHyperlinkDefaultColor>
-<StatusBarHyperlinkHoverColor>#FFFAFAD2</StatusBarHyperlinkHoverColor>
-<StatusBarHyperlinkUnderlineAlways>false</StatusBarHyperlinkUnderlineAlways>
-<StatusBarHyperlinkUnderlineOnHover>false</StatusBarHyperlinkUnderlineOnHover>

 This controls the color of a collapsed block of text as seen below
 <CollapsedTextColor>#FFFF0000</CollapsedTextColor>